How We Keep Your Personal Information Safe

 To assess your suitability for a role at Open Palm as a volunteer.
 This may involve conducting internal searches against our database as part of the application process.

 We might use personal data for the purposes of research.
 This might include research such as assessing the effectiveness of our programmes based on feedback from individuals (young people, parents).
 We don’t seek consent to use your personal data for this purpose, but rely on legitimate interests as our lawful basis.
 For our research activities, we ensure that we have conducted an assessment to ensure that our interests as a charity have not outweighed your rights and freedoms as an individual.

 How Long Do We Keep Your Information For?

-We will not retain your personal data for longer than is necessary in relation to the purposes for which it was originally collected, or for which it was further processed.
+We will not retain your personal data for longer than necessary in relation to the purposes for which it was originally collected, or for which it was further processed.
 We're legally required to hold some personal information to fulfil statutory obligations.
 For example, for the collection of Gift Aid or to support certain financial transactions.
 We may be asked to keep records for longer periods or receive statutory instruction not to delete records.

-If you've used any of our services, we will keep these notes 6 years.
+If you've used any of our services, we will keep these notes for 6 years.

 We will ensure that when collecting information such as debit cards, credit cards or personal information that this done so securely.
 We and our partners use TLS (Transport Level Security) to encrypt data sent between the customer and us or from us to our bank.